techidaily/site-win11-tips/source/_posts/resolving-non-functional-headphonesspeakers-in-windows.md

 6. Click**NO** ,**Do not open Audio Enhancements** in the**Turn off Sound Effects and Enhancements** dialog.
 7. Apply any recommended fixes and check for any improvements.

- If the troubleshooter left a good impression on you, check out our[guide to every troubleshooter on Windows 11](https://www.makeuseof.com/windows-11-troubleshooters/) for more of them.
+ If the troubleshooter left a good impression on you, check out our [guide to every troubleshooter on Windows 11](https://www.makeuseof.com/windows-11-troubleshooters/) for more of them.

 ## 2\.
 Perform an Audio Device Driver Rollback

  If a Windows or driver update has messed up your audio device, you can perform a driver rollback to reinstall the last known good driver.
-You can use the Device Manager to[roll back a driver in Windows](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) .
+You can use the Device Manager to [roll back a driver in Windows](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) .

- To roll back an audio device driver, follow our guide on[how to roll back a driver in Windows](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) .
+ To roll back an audio device driver, follow our guide on [how to roll back a driver in Windows](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) .
 You'll likely find your audio drivers in the**Sound, video, and game controllers** section of Device Manager.

 ## 3\.
 Add Network Service and Local Services to the Local Administrator Group